bmeurer/benediktmeurer.de/_posts/2016-12-16-the-truth-about-traditional-javascript-benchmarks.markdown

 the general approach that we have in TurboFan, i.e. we could *degrade* the modulus optimization in TurboFan to the over-specialized version of Crankshaft and the benchmark wouldn't tell us that we regressed, because from the point of view of the benchmark it's fine!
-Now you could extend the benchmark, maybe in the same way that I did above, and try to cover everything with benchmarks, which is what engine implementors do to a certain extend, but that approach doesn't scale arbitrarily.
+Now you could extend the benchmark, maybe in the same way that I did above, and try to cover everything with benchmarks, which is what engine implementors do to a certain extent, but that approach doesn't scale arbitrarily.
 Even though benchmarks are convenient and easy to use for communication and competition, you'll also need to leave space for common sense, otherwise over-specialization will dominate everything and you'll have a really, really fine line of acceptable performance and big performance cliffs.